web-platform-tests/wpt/CONTRIBUTING.md

 Grant of License
 ----------------

-By contributing to this repository, you grant to the W3C a perpetual, non-exclusive, royalty-free, world-wide right and license under all of your copyrights in this contribution to copy, publish, use, and modify the contribution and to distribute the contribution under a BSD License or one with
+By contributing to this repository, you and the company you represent, if the company holds any copyrights in the contribution, grant to the W3C a perpetual, non-exclusive, royalty-free, world-wide right and license under all of your copyrights in this contribution to copy, publish, use, and modify the contribution and to distribute the contribution under a BSD License or one with